Joshua Wong and two other Umbrella Movement leaders jailed in Hong Kong

 Based on the new requirements, officials sought to eject more lawmakers who had strayed from the standard text during their oaths -- despite a history of protests during the ceremony.

-The jailing of Wong, Law and Chow are a continuation of those efforts, suggested Antony Dapiran, a lawyer and author of "City of Protest: A recent history of dissent in Hong Kong."
+The jailing of Wong, Law and Chow represents a continuation of those efforts, suggested Antony Dapiran, a lawyer and author of "City of Protest: A recent history of dissent in Hong Kong."

 "Recent events ... suggest that Beijing is doubling down on its attempts to crush dissent in Hong Kong," said Dapiran.
 "The future is looking a lot more bleak now than it was even just a few months ago."